yuquan23459/PdfiumAndroid/README.md

 API is highly compatible with original version, only additional methods were created.

-## What's new in 1.4.0?
+## What's new in 1.5.0?
-* merge pull request by [usef](https://github.com/usef) with added support for rendering annotations.
-Due to limitations of _Pdfium_, messages from comments cannot be read and are rendered only as speech balloons.
+* Add method `PdfiumCore#newDocument(byte[])` for reading PDF documents from memory
+* Cleanup AndroidManifest.xml to solve problems with manifest merger

 ## Installation
 Add to _build.gradle_:

-`compile 'com.github.barteksc:pdfium-android:1.4.0'`
+`compile 'com.github.barteksc:pdfium-android:1.5.0'`

 Library is available in jcenter and Maven Central repositories.